 Co- Director, Imperial Clinical Trials Unit

-Professor Ashby holds the Chair in Medical Statistics and Clinical Trials at Imperial College London, where she is also Co-Director of Imperial Clinical Trials Unit and Deputy Head of Imperial School of Public Health.
+Professor Ashby holds the Chair in Medical Statistics and Clinical Trials at Imperial College London, where she is also Co-Director of Imperial Clinical Trials Unit and Interim Director of the School of Public Health.
 Her research interests are in clinical trials, risk-benefit decision making for medicines, and the utility of Bayesian approaches in these areas.

 Professor Helen Ward

 Professor Ward is Director of Education for the School of Public Health and leads the development and delivery of high-quality undergraduate and postgraduate education across the School as well as being course director for the intercalated BSc in Global Health.
 She also leads the Graduate Hub of EIT-Health, a major new European partnership promoting innovation and entrepreneurship in healthy living and active ageing.
 Professor Ward is a Clinical Professor of Public Health in the Department of Infectious Disease Epidemiology, and heads the Imperial Patient Experience Research Centre which leads on patient and public involvement for the Imperial Biomedical Research Centre and researches participatory approaches to improving health care quality.